VBorodina/Biomonitoring/README.md

 The Messdaten folder contains the experimental data and corresponds to your path.

-The folder Module_descriptions contains the docs of all the functions and classes.
+The folder Docs\_build\html contains the docs of all the functions and classes.
 Load and open in fire-fox if you want to see the outcome of the .html files.